5 Signs You Should Replace or Repair Your Sump Pump

 Posted by

 The last thing any homeowner wants is for their sump pump to fail in the middle of a torrential downpour.
 Sump pumps are an essential protection from flooded basements, extensive water damage, and astronomical repair costs.
 Fortunately, there are many warning signs that your pump is reaching the end of its lifespan.
-By vigilantly monitoring your sump pump’s performance, you will know when it's time to replace your pump before waking up to a basement of water.
+By vigilantly monitoring your sump pump’s performance, you will know when it is time to replace your pump before waking up to a basement of water.
+In this article, you can learn the signs of a failing sump pump and how to solve various sump pump problems.

-On average, sump pumps need to be replaced every 7 to 10 years.
+On average, sump pumps should be replaced every 7 to 10 years.
 Repairing a sump pump older than that would cost around the same price as a replacement, with much less of a return on your investment.
-The life of your sump pump will be influenced by the frequency of use, the runtime of its cycles, and the volume of water it’s required to displace.
+The life of your sump pump will be influenced by the frequency of use, the runtime of its cycles, and the volume of water it is required to displace.
 To extend your sump pump’s lifespan, regularly clean the pump and make sure it is not overextending itself by continuously running.
-If you are unsure of the age or condition of your sump pump, you should probably replace the pump, or at the very least have a plumber come to inspect, service, and clean the pump.
+If you are unsure of the age or condition of your sump pump, you should at the very least have a plumber come to inspect, service, and clean it.

 Do I need a back-up sump pump?

-A back-up pump will protect you from expensive repairs and costly damage in the event that your power goes out in the midst of a heavy storm.
+A back-up sump pump is an excellent safeguard against flooding during a power outage.
+It will protect you from expensive repairs and costly damage if your power goes out in the midst of a heavy storm.
 Back-up sump pumps sense when your primary sump pump has stopped working.
-The back-up pump then takes over, pushing out the incoming water.
+They then take over, pushing out the incoming water.
 A back-up sump pump is an extremely wise addition to any home that uses a sump pump to prevent flooding.
 Even if your sump pump is brand new and in top working order, power outages can render them ineffective against surging waters.
-They are inexpensive insurance against the staggering loss that accompanies flooding.
+They are inexpensive insurance when contrasted with the loss that accompanies flooding.

 Back-up sump pumps are usually battery operated.
 They are installed alongside your primary sump pump.
 Their battery-powered performance allows them to kick into action when a power outage has rendered your sump pump useless.
 The float switch of the back-up sump pump is set slightly above your primary pump’s float switch.
 This allows the back-up sump pump to detect if water has risen past the desired range and activate.
 Not only do back-up pumps protect your home from damage in the event of pump failure, but they also can assist in times of severe flooding.
 Your primary pump may become overwhelmed by the water volume during serious storms.
 If the water rises high enough to actuate the back-up pump, it can provide extra relief to the primary sump pump.